 Q: Do your ProOne filters fit in my Berkey system?

 ALL ProOne® G2.0 & Slimline/Prepper filters fit into any Berkey gravity (drip) system.
 The holes are the same size.
 They do not require the second filter that Berkey's filters do for fluoride filtration.
 ProOne® G2.0s filter more contaminants than Berkey.
 And ProOne® G2.0 are cheaper than Berkey!
 Win-Win for you!

 Q: How many contaminants do all ProOne® systems filter out of water?

 A: 220+ contaminants, including chlorine, fluoride, heavy metals, chemicals, micro-plastics, pharmaceuticals, pesticides, emerging toxins from ground and air pollution and much more!
 That is still more than Berkey ever has filtered!

 Please see the Science ProOne Lab Reports section for detailed PDF documents on each specific filter lab test.

 Q: What do the filter sizes 5", 7", 9" mean?

 A: These are the physical height dimensions of the respective Pro G2.0 filters that are used in the gravity gripper series.
-There are no filtration differences other than flow rates.
-The Traveler can ONLY fit the 5" Pro G2.0 filter.
-The Nomad and BIG can fit 5" or 7".
-9" is for the discontinued KING gravity gripper.
+There are no filtration differences other than flow rates (speed of filtering).
+The Scout II (black) fits the 5" prepper filter.
+The Traveler+(silver) and can fit 5"and 7".
+Big+ (silver) and Big II (blue) can fit all sizes including 9".